 Stockbrokers and investment advisers can’t guarantee investments but they are legally required to only recommend investments suitable for their clients’ needs.
 This includes a requirement to thoroughly explain all recommendations and insure the client understands that nontraded REITs can’t be easily sold or liquidated.

 If you suffered from REIT fraud or can’t access your funds, there is hope.
 Both stockbrokers and their employers are responsible for unsuitable investment recommendations.
 Most cases can be handled on a contingent fee basis and can be resolved through arbitration.

-We have teamed up with the REIT loss recovery lawyers at Chapman Law to help victims of REIT fraud get back their hard earned money.
-If you are seeking information about REIT claims, check out our special REITlossrecovery website.
+Our investment fraud recovery lawyers help victims of REIT fraud get back their hard earned money.
+If you are seeking information about REIT claims, check out our special nontraded REIT post.
 Still need more information?
-Contact John Chapman at 877-410-8172.
-Have other investment fraud questions or concerns?
-Call the author of this post, Brian Mahany at (414) 704-6731 (direct).
+Contact the author of this post, Brian Mahany at or by phone at .